 “I guess you could say I did in a way.
 I was dying and he told me he would make me healthy again.
 Of course, he didn’t tell me I’d be his slave for all eternity.”

 “I know right?
 I’ll admit I didn’t listen too closely when Charles was discussing conditions and clauses.
 He was long-winded, so it went in one ear and out the other.
 But I think I would have paid attention to slave and master talk.
 The first time he called on me to do something for him, it caught me off guard.
 I was sound asleep when he summoned me, on my cell phone of all things.
 I didn’t recognize the number so I disconnected the call and it rang again right off.
 Me being the clever sod I am, I took the back off the phone and removed the battery.
 When the phone continued to ring, it finally dawned on me who was calling.
-I’ll admit I’ve done bad things in my life without even giving it a second thought but something about being forced to do them really sets my teeth on edge.
+I’ll admit I’ve done bad things in my life, without even giving it a second thought, but something about being forced to do them really sets my teeth on edge.
 I never let anybody push me around before and I ain’t about to spend the rest of my bloody life doing it.”

 Dorian went back behind the counter and sank down wearily onto a high stool, “I know what you mean.
 I would rather be dead then be enslaved and forced to do…unspeakable things.
 I won’t tell you what I had to do to the owner of this place.
 I… I never murdered anyone before.
 When I failed to get that talisman, I discovered that my master has a sadistic streak.
 This wound won’t heal.
-I’ve tried every medicated cream on the market.
+I’ve tried every antibiotic and medicated cream on the market.
 I’m on enough pain medications to kill a rhino and the pain still keeps me awake at night.”

 “I’d give anything get out of my contract.”

 “You and me both.
 But the only way out is to kill your master.
 My master is much too powerful for that.
 He’d never let me get close enough.
 I swear he can read my mind.
 Just talking about this is making me nervous.”